-We put people in an altitude chamber to examine how much and how long human subjects produce a gas phase at altitudes of 10,000 feet.
+I put people in an altitude chamber to examine how much and how long human subjects produce a gas phase at altitudes of 10,000 feet.
 We stayed in the chamber at altitude for 12 hours during each run.
 We measured how long it takes before you start to bubble, and how long you continue to bubble.

-We listened for bubbles using Doppler ultrasound every half hour.
+I listened for bubbles using Doppler ultrasound every half hour.
 Results were interesting.
 Bubbles occurred in 75% of the males within one hour of reaching pressure and persisted until hour nine of exposure.
 The only female subject was not observed to bubble.

-What Else Did We Look For?
+What Else Did I Look For?

 There was one main factor that I could determine, and measured specifically; ascent rate.
 I hope labs will want to know more about my work and my findings on this.